trixi-gpu/TrixiCUDA.jl/README.md

 using Trixi, TrixiCUDA
 using OrdinaryDiffEq

-# Curretly skip the issue of scalar indexing
+# Currently skip the issue of scalar indexing
 # See issues https://github.com/trixi-gpu/TrixiCUDA.jl/issues/59
 # and https://github.com/trixi-gpu/TrixiCUDA.jl/issues/113
 using CUDA